 EPF-EPHA Joint Statement on the EC’s proposal for a Multi-annual Financial Framework post-2020

-Brussels, 02 May 2018.
-The European Patients’ Forum (EPF) and the European Health Alliance (EPHA) are pleased to see that the Commission is planning for continued investment in health.
-This acknowledges the unprecedented common challenges in this area that no single country can tackle alone.
+EPHA and EPF welcome that the Commission is planning for continued investment in health which acknowledges the unprecedented common challenges in this area that no single country can tackle alone.

 The European Public Health Alliance (EPHA) is a change agent – Europe’s leading NGO advocating for better health.
 We are a dynamic member-led organisation, made up of public health NGOs, patient groups, health professionals, and disease groups working together to improve health and strengthen the voice of public health in Europe.
-EPHA is a member of, among others, the Social Platform, the Health and Environment Alliance (HEAL), and the Better Regulation Watchdog. http://www.epha.org/
+EPHA is a member of, among others, the Social Platform, the Health and Environment Alliance (HEAL), and the Better Regulation Watchdog. https://www.epha.org/

 The European Patients’ Forum (EPF) was founded in 2003 to ensure that the patients’ community drives policies and programmes that affect patients’ lives to bring changes empowering them to be equal citizens in the EU.
 EPF reflects the voice of an estimated 150 million patients affected by various chronic diseases throughout Europe. www.eu-patient.eu